eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 can be requested using `authorization_details` or `scope` parameter when using authorization code flow.
 The current version of the library supports usage of both parameters.
 Though for `authorization_details` we don't support the `format` attribute and its specializations per format.
 Only `credential_configuration_id` attribute is supported.

+### Key attestations

+Current version of the library does not support [key attestations](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-15.html#appendix-D) neither as a [proof type](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-15.html#section-8.2.1.3) nor as a `key_attestation` header in JWT proofs.

 ## How to contribute